 Although the watercolourists of the past like Hans Heysen are wonderful I really believe that we have current day artists who are equally as good and should be recognised and promoted.

-The group’s exhibition Watercolours WA – City to Country will showcase 75 magnificent works by award winning and internationally exhibited WA artists, including Stephanie Boyle, Richard Bristow, Pam Eddy, Ella Fagence, Cass Gartner, Sue Hibbert, Penny Maddison, Lucy Papalia, Valerie Parker, Sandy Robertson, Jude Scott, Philomena Yong-Too, Aurelie Yeo, Kale Miller, Annette Wallman and others.
+The group’s exhibition Watercolours WA – City to Country which opens on Friday 25th November will showcase 75 magnificent works by award winning and internationally exhibited WA artists, including Stephanie Boyle, Richard Bristow, Pam Eddy, Ella Fagence, Cass Gartner, Sue Hibbert, Penny Maddison, Lucy Papalia, Valerie Parker, Sandy Robertson, Jude Scott, Philomena Yong-Too, Aurelie Yeo, Kale Miller, Annette Wallman and others.

 Penny Maddison and Stephanie Boyle will be giving workshops at the gallery when they’re not out with their fellow watercolourists, in the week following the opening, exploring the region with their palette and paints.